 Social Science Week is a national platform for social science researchers to engage with non-academic audiences to share their research and discuss key social science issues.
-This year CSU, and several ILWS social science researchers, will be hosting a range of events and activities during September 9-15.
-For further details. https://socialsciencesweek.com.au/
+This year CSU, and several ILWS social science researchers will be hosting a range of events and activities during September 9-15.
+For further details on CSU events and the full program https://socialsciencesweek.com.au/

 Building on networks/collaborations established at the 2018 Fish Passage conference, a "Workshop on resilience in semi-arid landscapes of South Africa and Australia" will be delivered by Institute and the University of Mpumalanga in October.